“…every branch that bears fruit, He prunes it, that it may bear more fruit.” – John 15:2

-Are you a gardener?
 Do you enjoy seeing things grow?
 If so, you understand the principle that a plant must be pruned in order to produce at its peak.
-Dead wood and unhealthy parts must be cut away.
+When a plant is unhealthy, parts of it must be cut away.